SoftUni-Internal/interactive-content/EN/06-Spring-Data-Advanced-Querying/01-Retrieving-Data-By-Custom-Queries.md

 [slide]

-# Select Shampoos by Size
+# Problem: Select Shampoos by Size

 You are given a simpler implementation of the Shampoo Company.